WebOrigami/docs/src/content/language/templates.md

 ### Reference the key for a value

-When mapping a tree (like a folder) to text, you can obtain the key (like a file name) via the ambient `@key` property.

-Suppose you have a folder holding some files:
+When `@map` calls a template, it passes three parameters: the value being mapped, the key for that value, and the overall tree being mapped.
+You don't have to use all the parameters.

+The key parameter can be useful when you are building a list or index.
+For example, suppose you want to build an index page for a blog, where you will write posts in a `posts` folder:

 ```console
 $ ls posts
 post1.html post2.html
 ```

-You can create an index page that links to these files using the ambient `@key` property.
-This lets a link reference a file's specific file name in the `href` attribute.
+You can create an index page that links to these files using the key parameter.
+Here, the `fileName` parameter will end up holding the name of the file being mapped:

 ```console
 $ cat blogIndex.ori
 ${ samples.ori/templates/blogIndex.ori }
 ```

+This lets a link reference a file's specific file name in the `href` attribute.

 This index page template defines a default `title` property to use if a page omits a title; see [template and input front matter](#template-and-input-front-matter) above.